How many students do you admit each year and how many applicants do you have?

 What should I do if I took physiology more than 10 years ago?

 Applicants who have taken physiology more than 10 years ago, must retake a physiology class and earn a grade of B or better.
-For example, applicants who wish to start the program in June 2012 must have taken a physiology class in June 2002 or later.
-If an applicant has taken combined anatomy/physiology classes, such as A&P I & A&P II, both semesters must have been taken in June 2002 or later.
-If applicants have taken these classes prior to June 2002 or have a C grade in either class, they must retake one course of physiology and earn a grade of B or better to satisfy this requirement.
+For example, applicants who wish to start the program in June 2015 must have taken a physiology class in June 2005 or later.
+If an applicant has taken combined anatomy/physiology classes, such as A&P I & A&P II, both semesters must have been taken in June 2005 or later.
+If taken more than 10 years ago and without a B or better in both classes, students must retake one course of physiology and earn a grade of B or better to satisfy this requirement.

 What if I only have one semester of a combined anatomy/physiology class?

-If an applicant only has one class of combined anatomy/physiology, such as A&P, the applicant will be required to take one semester of physiology and earn a grade of B or better.
+If an applicant only has one class of combined anatomy/physiology, such as A&P, the applicant will be required to take one semester of physiology and earn a grade of B or better, or students can take a second combined A&P course (see previous question for more details).

 What courses and grades are acceptable for the prerequisite courses?